What to Do If Your Wallet Is Stolen or Lost

 Change Your Locks

-If you had your keys in your wallet or purse, then it's a good idea to change your locks.
-A thief can easily get your address from your license or other items in your wallet.
-If appropriate, let your neighbors know what happened, and ask them if they'll keep a lookout for strangers around your door.
+If you had your keys in your wallet or purse, changing your locks is a good idea.
+A thief probably knows your address from your driver's license or other items in your wallet.
+If appropriate, let your neighbors know what happened, and ask them to keep a lookout for strangers around your door.
 It's also not a bad idea to invest in a home security system if you don't already have one.

 Call Your Lawyer

 Identity theft almost always creates legal problems.
-Talk to your lawyer about what happened, the steps you've taken to protect yourself so far and find out if they have any other advice.
+Talk to your lawyer about what happened as well as the steps you've taken to protect yourself so far and find out if they have any other advice.
 Some states have laws and agencies to help identity theft victims, and a lawyer can point you in the right direction.
 If you don't know a lawyer, then try the state attorney general's office.

 Consider a Credit Monitoring Service

 Identity theft can happen long after the information was lost or stolen.
 Sometimes, several years can pass before anything creeps up.
-Credit monitoring services or fraud protection services can be a great way to make sure you catch fraud or identity theft as soon as it happens and prevent it from happening in the future.
-You can often sign up through such a program through your bank or credit card company, and many third-party services are now available as well.
-The level of detection and protection you can get varies, as does the cost.
+Credit monitoring services or fraud protection services can help catch fraud or identity theft as soon as it happens and prevent it from happening in the future.
+You can often sign up through such a program through your bank or credit card company, and many third-party services are available as well.
+The level of detection and protection available varies, as does the cost.